It seems to be everywhere – your garden, lawn and cracks in the sidewalk.

 You may have guessed I am talking about quackgrass.
 This aggressive perennial grass spreads by a long white root-like rhizome.
 Control is difficult since any little piece of the rhizome that breaks off and falls into the soil can start new plants.
 Chemicals traditionally used to kill this weed can kill your garden plants.

 In a garden you can spot treat with a total vegetation killer.
 Organic products use plant oils and soaps to burn off the tops of the plants, leaving the roots and rhizomes unharmed to re-sprout.
 Repeat applications are needed.

-Traditional chemicals like Round up or Finale move through the plant killing both the above and below ground portions.
+Traditional total vegetation killers move through the plant killing both the above and below ground portions.